Aphiwo-kuhle/APHMAV_PTO2505_GroupA_Aphiwokuhle-Mavimbela_CDV03/README.md

 I aim to join a team where I can apply my creativity, problem-solving, and coding knowledge to create real-world solutions.

 ---
+💼 Professional Experience

+Software Development Student — CodeSpace Academy January 2025 – Present

+Gaining practical experience in building front-end and full-stack web applications.

+Completing structured coding challenges using HTML, CSS, JavaScript, and Tailwind CSS.

+Practising version control with Git and GitHub to manage and submit projects.

+Working with design tools such as Figma to understand UI/UX principles.

+Developing teamwork, problem-solving, and time management skills through independent and collaborative projects.

+(This section highlights my ongoing learning experience and growing professional skills as part of my training in software development.)

 ## 🧰 Technical Skills
 - HTML, CSS, JavaScript